GoogleCloudPlatform/bigquery-utils/tools/cloud_functions/gcs_event_based_ingest/ORDERING.md

 1. add incoming success files to a table's `_backlog` so they are not "forgotten" by the ingestion system.
 1. if there is a non-empty backlog start the backfill subscriber (if one is not already running).
-This is accomplished by dropping a table level `_BACKFILL` file if it does not already exist.
+This is accomplished by uploading a table level `_BACKFILL` file if it does not already exist.

 ### Backlog Subscriber
 The Backlog Subscriber is responsible for keeping track of BigQuery jobs running on a table and ensure that batches are committed in order.
-When the backlog is not empty for a table the backlog subscriber should be running for that table.
+When the backlog is not empty for a table the backlog subscriber should be running for that table unless a job has failed.
 It will either be polling a `RUNNING` BigQuery job for completion, or submitting the next batch in the `_backlog`.